jdax/dclearnjs/README.md

 Please use the doors on 15th Street.
 Someone will be in the lobby to take you upstairs.

 We have a [slack](https://dclearnjs.slack.com/messages/) channel!
-Email dclearnjs@gmail.com to get an invite.
+Go to [this app](http://dclearnjsinvites.herokuapp.com) to get an invite to it!